lingtalfi/Light_MicroPermission/doc/api/Ling/Light_MicroPermission/MicroPermissionResolver/LightMicroPermissionResolverInterface/resolve.md

-LightMicroPermissionResolverInterface::resolve — Returns the permission corresponding to the given micro-permission identifier.
+LightMicroPermissionResolverInterface::resolve — Returns the permission corresponding to the given micro-permission.